damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 Now that everything is working as expected, go back to the terminal window that's waiting for you and hit `ENTER`.
-This instructs the Let's Encrypt's servers to go to the said URL.
+This instructs the Let's Encrypt's servers to go to the URL we just created.
 If they get the response they were waiting for, we've proven that we actually own the domain and now they'll send you the TLS certificates.
 After a while it responds:

 ```
 IMPORTANT NOTES:
  - Congratulations!
 Your certificate and chain have been saved at